Last Updated on March 29, 2023 by Mark Ferguson

 I fix up a lot of houses whether they are my personal house, my rental properties or my fix and flips.
-When I fix up a house I don’t mean I do the work myself; I have a contractor do it for me.
+When I repair a house I don’t mean I do the work myself; I have a contractor do it for me.
 The most difficult part about fixing up a home is finding a great contractor and estimating how much the repairs will be.
-Estimating the costs of repairs is not easy to do, but this article will give an idea of what repairs will cost.
+Estimating the costs to repair a house is not easy to do, but this article will give an idea of what repairs will cost.
 Repair costs will vary based on the quality of products used, how much labor costs are in your area and the contractor you use.

 Why buy something that needs work?